 Companies like Blue Bottle, AeroPress, and Chemex produce branded paper filters, which are specifically designed to work with their unique brewing systems.
 We also recently reviewed the Hario V60, which uses its own brand of paper filters.

-Paper filters are single-use, meaning you don’t have to worry about cleanup.
+Paper filters are single-use, meaning you don’t have to worry about any cleanup.
 But there is one reason you might want to rinse them before you start brewing.

 A potential downside to paper filters is that you may notice a slightly papery taste in your coffee.
 But don’t worry, there’s a simple solution to this.
 Put your paper filter in your coffee maker and drizzle it with water.
 Throw away the water that comes through, fill the filter with grounds, and brew away!
 This pre-rinse will wash away that distracting flavor.